What Auto Dealerships Need to Know About the FTC Safeguards Rule

-Delineate the goals of such a plan, what are the steps of the internal processes, define who is in charge of what — as well as each person’s level of decision making authority.
-Also list the requirements to remedy any issues, as well as how to document and report all events.
+Delineate the goals of such a plan, what are the steps of the internal processes, define who is in charge of what, and each person’s level of decision-making authority.
+Also, list the requirements to remedy any issues, as well as how to document and report all events.

 - Require the qualified individual (mentioned in step 1) to provide an annual written report to your board of directors.

-If you don’t have a board of directors, the report should be provided to an equivalent governing entity or senior officer.
+The report should be provided to an equivalent governing entity or senior officer if you don’t have a board of directors.
 The report should include the status of the information security program, as well as any material issues related to it.

 2022 Amendments to the FTC Safeguards Rule

 The Safeguards Rule was amended on January 10, 2022, and become effective in December 2022, to ensure that financial institutions’ practices are taking into account modern technologies.

 It added five modifications to make the protection of customer data more robust:

 - Security programs must include authentication, and data should be encrypted.
-The rule also requires the risk assessment be set forth in writing.
+The rule also requires the risk assessment to be set forth in writing.
 As to particular safeguards, the Final Rule requires that they address access controls, data inventory and classification, encryption, secure development practices, authentication, information disposal procedures, change management, testing, and incident response.